 My memory might be called phenomenal but erratic.
 I can recall the colours carried by every winning horse at the first race-meeting I attended, which was at Mornington in 1953, but my adult sons often remind me of notable events in our family during the 1970s and 1980s – events that I cannot recall, even after having been reminded of them.
 Those decades, by the way, were the period of my life when I was most devoted to my writing.

-My first memory is of listening to the moaning sound made by the wind in overhead wires under a skin filled with fast moving dark clouds midway through my third year.
+My first memory is of listening to the moaning sound made by the wind in overhead wires under a sky filled with fast moving dark clouds midway through my third year.
 A memory from about the same time is of my staring at the striking scarlet blossoms of a certain flowering creeper.
 I believe my lifelong interest in sounds and colours is linked to my having been born with no sense of smell.

 In my first memory of myself writing something other than a school task, I am drawing up a list of names of professional footrunners that I watched at a recent sports meeting.
 I am in my eighth year, and preparing to have the footrunners represented by glass marbles in a race of my own organising.
 The marbles will be rolled across a linoleum-covered floor and the results of the race recorded in writing.